Murder of Russel Timoshenko: Murder

 Timoshenko and his partner, Officer Herman Yan, had been driving in a marked 71st precinct police car on patrol in Crown Heights, with Timoshenko riding as the passenger, when they spotted a 2003 black BMW sport utility vehicle headed westbound on Lefferts Avenue at 2:30 am.
 The officers scanned the BMW's license plate on a computer in their police car.
 When the check came back, it indicated that the plate was assigned to a 2007 Mitsubishi Outlander, not the BMW.
 Timoshenko and Yan signaled for the vehicle to pull over.
 The driver complied, turning north onto Rogers Avenue, where both officers got out of their car and approached the stopped vehicle.

 Before the officers arrived at the front of the car, Dexter Bostic, 34, opened fire from the passenger's seat with a .45 caliber handgun, striking Timoshenko once in the face and once in the throat.
 Yan had been approaching on the driver's side, while Timoshenko was coming up from the passenger's side.
 From the back seat of the BMW, Robert Ellis, 34, shot Yan with a 9mm handgun, striking him in the arm and chest; Yan was saved by his ballistic vest and was able to return fire.
 A third suspect, 29-year-old Lee Woods, was driving the BMW at the time of the shooting.
 After firing at least seven rounds at the officers, the three suspects fled the scene.
 Police later found the abandoned car on Kingston Avenue, about four blocks from where the shooting occurred.

 Timoshenko was rushed to Kings County Hospital Center once medical personnel arrived at the scene.
 Each of the two bullets that struck Timoshenko cut across his spinal cord, just beneath his brain, which left him unable to breathe on his own or to move his muscles.
 According to doctors, he had no oxygen for 15 to 20 minutes after he was shot because of his initial paralysis.
 The loss of oxygen left him in a coma since the shooting, so he was placed on life support machines that allowed him to breathe.
-Tests conducted on July 14 determined that he had no brain activity (matching the definition of legal death in the state of New York); as a result, the doctors pronounced him dead at 4:14 p.m. and turned off the artificial respirator.
+Tests conducted on July 14 determined that he had no brain activity (matching the definition of legal death in the state of New York); as a result, the doctors pronounced him dead at 4:14 pm and turned off the artificial respirator.
 He was 23 years old at the time of his death.